Education & Leadership

 - CREW: The VENTURA FAMILY YMCA’s new Teen Leadership program, CREW, is committed to developing our communities youth by providing opportunities such as: Goal setting with a career mentor, career exposure through job shadowing, receiving a fully completed and personalized portfolio which including professional resume, career experience documents & evaluations, transcripts of completed work and much more!
 Contact Sarah Abrams for more information.

 - Youth & Government: A six-month program in which high-school aged delegates, (9th-12th grades) role play the various positions of the California State Legislature and the State Court systems.
 Students participate by joining local YMCA delegations.
 Within these delegations, they create bills to be submitted to the Model Legislature, research and practice court cases, and attend the three annual Model Legislature & Court conference.
 Visit the California YMCA Youth & Government website for more information or contact Sarah Abrams for more information.

-- Teen Leadership Program: A six-week program in which incoming high-school juniors and seniors work through a leadership development course, led by licensed psychologist and master Executive Coach, Dr. Relly Nadler.
+- Teen Leadership Program: An 18-week program in which incoming high-school juniors and seniors work through a leadership development course.
 In this exclusive group of 10 teens, students will learn principles, such as emotional intelligence and decision making skills, bettering them as a person and as a leader.
+Registrations end Jan.
+19. Fill out the registration packet now and click here for the flyer.
 Contact Sarah Abrams for more information and for the next program start date.